 In 2012, Kinder Morgan Canada announced its intention to expand its existing Trans Mountain Pipeline from Edmonton, Alberta to Burnaby, British Columbia.
-The proposed expansion was approved by the NEB in May 2016, and by the federal government in November 2016.
+The proposed expansion was approved by the NEB in May 2016, and by the Federal Government in November 2016.
 However, the project has been subject to significant legal and political opposition.
 Consequently, Kinder Morgan halted all non-critical spending on the expansion project and, on May 29, 2018, the Federal Government entered into an agreement with Kinder Morgan Cochin ULC to acquire the Trans Mountain Pipeline system.
 The shareholders of Kinder Morgan Cochin ULC subsequently voted to approve the transaction in August 2018.
-In August 2018, the Federal Court of Appeal identified deficiencies in the NEB's environmental assessment and the federal government's indigenous consultations.
+In August 2018, the Federal Court of Appeal identified deficiencies in the NEB's environmental assessment and the Federal Government's indigenous consultations.
 The Court quashed the accompanying certificate of public convenience and necessity and directed Cabinet to correct these deficiencies.
 Following the Court's direction, Cabinet ordered the NEB to reconsider its recommendation in light of the Federal Court of Appeal's decision.
 On February 22, 2019, the NEB announced that, following such reconsideration, it had determined to recommend that the government of Canada proceed with the project subject to 156 conditions and 16 non-binding recommendations.
-However, further appeals of the recommendation are expected.
+Although the project is approved by the Government of Canada, further appeals have been filed.